SbongileM/SbongileM/README.md

   - Frontend Frameworks: I'll be looking into React, Vue.js, or Angular to enhance my frontend skills.
 - **For Desktop Applications**:
   - PyQt: I'm excited to continue working with PyQt to create awesome desktop applications.
-  - I'm also considering exploring Electron for cross-platform desktop apps using HTML, CSS, and JavaScript.

 ### Building Projects
-Hands-on experience is crucial for software development.
-Hence I'll be building projects that combine my frontend and backend skills.
+I'll be building projects that combine my frontend and backend skills.
 Here are a few project ideas I have:
 - **Web Applications**:
   - High School Website
   - To-Do List Manager